 #4.
 Set Correct User Permissions

-On shared servers, the admin controls who can edit metadata.
-Go to Settings > Users & Sharing in Plex Web and confirm your account has “Allow media deletion” and library management enabled.
-If you are the server admin but still see the error, sign out and sign back in to refresh your authentication token.
+On shared servers, go to Settings > Users & Sharing in Plex Web.
+Confirm the affected account has “Allow media deletion” and library management enabled.
+According to Plex’s support documentation, admin accounts that hit this error should sign out and back in to refresh the authentication token.

 #5.
 Clear Browser Cache